Lewisham Safeguarding Adults Board

 The overarching purpose of a Multi-Agency Adult Safeguarding Planning Meeting is to bring together all of the relevant stakeholders, so that information and intelligence can be shared to determine what the appropriate actions should be to “sufficiently reduce, or remove the risk to the adult” (although it may also be appropriate for this to 'remain' in some circumstances).

-This is a shift in terminology and emphasis away from trying to 'substantiate' reports of abuse, which can become combative between professionals and agencies, detracting from the efforts to improve the adult's wellbeing and safety.
+Old terminology such as 'substantiate' should not be used which can become combative between professionals and agencies, detracting from the efforts to improve the adult's wellbeing and safety.

-- Where there is the potential for parallel or overlapping criminal investigations by Police.
+6. Where there is the potential for parallel or overlapping criminal investigations by Police.
 In some instances a Planning Meeting may be required at short notice (1 day) following on from the initial Safeguarding Enquiries, if the issues identified place the adult at significant risk of harm, otherwise this should be arranged within 5 working days of a decision being made that one is necessary.
 With this in mind the following points made under each of the six Safeguarding Principles should be followed to ensure that Planning Meetings are utilised effectively and consistently.
-The objectives of a Safeguarding Enquiry are laid out on page 70 of the London Multi-Agency Safeguarding Policy and Procedures.

 Safeguarding Principle - Empowerment